Kaer88/Monopoly/doc/html.md

 most basic implementation.

 To see a working example, the following is the open graph metadata for the HTML5 Boilerplate site.
-In addition to the required fields we add `og:description` to describe the site in more detail.
+In addition to the required fieldTemplate we add `og:description` to describe the site in more detail.

 ``` html